Stijn-Van-Ruymbeke/Stijn-Van-Ruymbeke.github.io/_talks/Barcelona2.md

 location: "Barcelona, Spain"
 ---

-Presented my research on the use of AI for the detection and evaluation of financially distressed companies.
+Presented early results of my research on the use of AI for the detection and evaluation of financially distressed companies at the Academic Colloquium of INSOL International in Barcelona.